lumail/lumail/IMAP.md

 * `perl.d/get-messages`
     * Return an array of *every* message in the given folder.
     * Along with their flags.
+    * The data is returned as a JSON array of hashes.

-These each read the IMAP login credentials, and target-server, via the environment, and perform the necessary magic.
+These scripts each read the IMAP login credentials, and target-server, via the environment.
+The code to handle that is centralized in the `Lumail.pm` module.

 In both cases we can get the data we want in *ONE* network request, so althouh calling `system` is slow, we actually have a net-win compared